Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 Once we have achieved our goal, we now need to maintain a clear complexion, my advice is to continue to do the following, consistently:

-• Retinol for exfoliation.
-Retinol/retinal's can help accelerate the skin’s natural exfoliation process, bringing pigmentation to the surface more quickly.
-Just be sure to start slowly and build up your tolerance.
+Retinol for exfoliation.
+Retinol/retinal's can help increase the skin’s natural exfoliation process, bringing pigmentation to the surface more quickly.
+Just be sure to start slowly and build up your tolerance whilst making sure your skin barrier is not compromised.

-• Regular skin professional check-in.
+Regular skin professional check-in.
 Finally, visit a skin professional regularly.
-Ongoing treatments and expert advice can help ensure your skin stays clear and healthy, maintaining the results you’ve worked so hard for.
+Ongoing treatments and expert advice can help ensure your skin stays healthy and resilient, maintaining the results you’ve worked so hard for.